 Is Alimony Necessary?

 An increasing number of people are starting to question whether alimony is still necessary.
 The answer is both yes and no. Permanent spousal support is becoming less necessary as more women and men further their studies and get well-paying jobs.
 However, spousal support might still be necessary for some couples.
-If the mother or father foregoes their career to become a stay at home parent, they’ll likely require financial assistance.
+If the mother or father foregoes their career to become a stay-at-home parent, they’ll likely require financial assistance.
 However, after the dependent spouse finds a job and is earning an income, the alimony should be halted.

 Another debate that’s gaining momentum is the amount that one ex-spouse should pay to the other.
 The alimony payment is usually approximately 30% of the income of the higher-earning spouse.
-But, in some cases the ex-spouse pays over 50% of their income.
+But, in some cases, the ex-spouse pays over 50% of their income.

 Essentially, determining whether alimony should be paid should come down to what is just.
 Spousal support was started in an effort to help guard an ex-spouse that’s unable to support himself or herself financially.
 It should be paid when it’s required and the payments should cease when it’s no longer necessary.
-The purpose of alimony is not to punish one party for a wrongdoing or because they earn more than the other.
+The purpose of alimony is not to punish one party for wrongdoing or because they earn more than the other.

 Are you seeking more information on alimony or looking to modify your current spousal support, contact Speaks Family Law.
 The lawyers at our firm can give you advice on how the law applies for alimony and the steps to take.